A5Beef/Bar-reviewer-application-project/README.md

 --------------------------------------------------------------------------------------------
 Instructions on installing the program:

-1. download files
+1. Download or clone the project files
+2. Navigate to the program folder:
-2. terminal: cd (your folder location)
+   - terminal: cd "path/to/yourfolder"
+4. Create and activate virtual environment:
-3. terminal: python3 -m venv venv
+   - terminal: python3 -m venv venv
-4. terminal: source venv/bin/activate
+   - terminal: source venv/bin/activate
+5. Install flask if not installed yet:
-5. terminal: pip install flask
+   - terminal: pip install flask
+6. Create database:
+   - terminal: sqlite3 database.db < schema.sql
+7. Optionally add example data seed (recommended):
-6. terminal: sqlite3 database.db
+   - terminal: sqlite3 database.db < seed.sql
-7.  paste schema.sql to terminal

-8. exit and repeat instructions until step 4
+8. Run the application:
-9. terminal: flask run
+   - flask run
-10. access the program on a browser with the provided address
+9. Access in browser with the provided address (usually 127.0.0.1:5000)

+For future launch of application, you may go through the following steps:
+2 --> 8 --> 9